AlexandreGarito/AlexandreGarito/README.md

 # 👋 Hi there, I'm Alexandre

-After concluding a chapter as an independent entrepreneur, I am currently seeking to enter and leverage my skills into a data-centric role.
-Currently holding certifications as a Microsoft Power BI Data Analyst, Azure Database Administrator Associate, and GCP Professional Data Engineer, I’m also proficient in Python and SQL.
-Known for my adaptability, curiosity, and self-motivation, I excel in fast-paced environments and have an ability to resolve conflicts and build consensus.
-I am particularly interested in positions that allow me to make full use of my analytical and problem-solving abilities, as well as my English skills.
-Currently available for work in Paris and its surrounding areas.
+I am currently seeking a junior Data Engineer position or a related database role (Data Analyst, DBA, ETL, etc.).
+I am certified as a Professional Data Engineer on GCP, as a Database Administrator on Azure SQL, and as a Power BI Data Analyst.
+I also have broader skills in Python and SQL.
+Known for my adaptability, curiosity, and autonomy, I am eager to gain experience in the data field to kick-start my career.
+I am particularly interested in positions where English is required on a daily basis.

+I am currently available to work in Paris and the surrounding areas.
+While I prefer an on-site position, I am also open to remote work.

 <br>